Dune Shacks of Cape Cod: From West to East

 Tasha_Henry Kemp shack_ dune shacks of peaked hill bars historic district

-Tasha or the Henry Kemp shack was the longtime home to the poet of the dunes himself.
-Henry Kemp was an eccentric poet and author, who spent the better part of 30 years in his modest 8×12 shack, swimming in the ocean regardless of the season.
+Tasha or the Harry Kemp shack was the longtime home to the poet of the dunes himself.
+Harry Kemp was an eccentric poet and author, who spent the better part of 30 years in his modest 8×12 shack, swimming in the ocean regardless of the season.
 The structure is rumored to have been a chicken coop originally and was rebuilt by Kemp in 1927.
 Kemp befriended influential figures of the day, including Upton Sinclair, Eugene O’Neill, and Sinclair Lewis.
 The shack’s name, ‘Tasha’ comes from the last name of the family who cared for Kemp in his later years as his health declined.

 Alice Malkin/Zara Ofsevit (“Zara’s”)